Residency Policy and Fees

 (b) Information derived from admissions materials;

-(c) Other materials required by an institution and which are consistent with this administrative regulation; and
+(c) If applicable, other materials required by an institution and consistent with this administrative regulation; and

 (d) Other information available to the institution from any source.